-I pulled out a dress that Nikki had chosen for me but that I was really questioning whether or not to wear because it was a wrap dress with a rather high side slit.
+I pulled out a dress that Nikki had chosen for me but that I was really questioning whether or not to wear because it was a wrap dress with a relatively high side slit.
 It wasn’t something I would ever wear, but neither were any of the clothes that now occupied my closet.

 I put on some gloss and pulled on my heels.
 I was getting irritated at how normal these shoes were getting.
-I never wore heels except for special occasions, and here I was exchanging my prized Birkenstocks for heels.
+I never wore heels except for special occasions, and here I was exchanging my beloved Birkenstocks for heels.
 I didn’t look like myself or feel like myself, but I hoped the awkwardness would begin to fade.

-I walked into the kitchen knowing Nolan would be back soon.
+I walked into the kitchen, knowing Nolan would be back soon.
 I made an easy veggie scramble with a side of Canadian bacon and toast.

 At least he was reliable when it came to his schedule, I thought to myself.
 I looked in the sink and saw the spoon I had left behind.